 I reassured her, “I am in no hurry.
 Go ahead and do what you need to do.
 I have plenty of time.”
 While she searched for a particular brand she said that sometimes customers were rude to her at the store and she really appreciated my kindness.

 She thanked me for being so nice and friendly.
-I said the world would be a better place if we all acted kindly and compassionately toward each other.
-I then added that those who are rude may have bad karma coming after them eventually for treating people badly.
+I old her, “The world would be a better place if we all acted kindly and compassionately toward each other.
+Those who are rude may have bad karma coming after them eventually for treating people badly.”

 She nodded and was surprised that I knew what karma was.
 She asked, ” So you know about karma?”